NYPL/lsp_workflows/workflows/scsb_item_updates.md

 The process of determining why a barcode persists as an Incomplete is:

-**Before anything, check that the pollers are running and caught up**
+**Before anything, check that the pollers are running and caught up.** See [Bib & Item Data Pipeline](./bib-and-item-data-pipeline) for notes on checking the health of the pollers and retrievers.

 In the code examples that follow, I use the [nypl-data-api-client](https://www.npmjs.com/package/@nypl/nypl-data-api-client) cli.